awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-anomaly-create-ka-app-config-destination.md

    Now you have an external destination, where Amazon Kinesis Data Analytics persists any records your application writes to the in\-application stream `DESTINATION_SQL_STREAM`\.

 1. You can optionally configure AWS Lambda to monitor the `OutputStreamTestingAnomalyScores` stream and send you alerts\.
-For instructions, see [Using the Lambda Preprocessing Feature](lambda-preprocessing.md)\.
+For instructions, see [Preprocessing Data Using a Lambda Function](lambda-preprocessing.md)\.
 If not, you can review the records that Amazon Kinesis Data Analytics writes to the external destination, the Kinesis stream `OutputStreamTestingAnomalyScores`, as described in the next step\.

 **Next Step**
 [Step 4: Verify Output](app-anomaly-verify-output.md)